fjavierm/ceh/03-Scanning_Networks/README.md

 ### Check for live systems

-Discovering which host are alive in the target's network.
+Discovering which host is alive in the target's network.
 This can be done using [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) packets.
 The attacker sends an `ICMP Echo`and the server responds with an `ICMP Echo Reply` if it is alive.
 The tool `ping` is an example of this.

 #### ICMP scan

-Technique to identify live servers using ICMP packets.
+The technique to identify live servers using ICMP packets.

 #### Ping sweep

-Technique to identify live server using ICMP packets at a large scale using IP ranges.
+The technique to identify live server using ICMP packets at a large scale using IP ranges.

 ### Discovering open ports